Fountain Communication using Concatenated Codes: Conclusions

+By optimizing (\ref{EFCPXro}) over $p_X$ and $r_o$, it can be seen that the error exponent given in (\ref{EFC}) is achievable if we first take $N_o$ to infinity and then take $N_i$ to infinity.

-To achieve linear coding complexity, we fix $N_i$ at a large number and only take $N_o$ to infinity.
-According to \cite{ref Guruswami05}, it is easy to see that the encoding complexity is linear in the number of transmitted symbols.
+{\bf Part IV: } To achieve linear coding complexity, let us assume that $N_i$ is fixed at a large constant while $N_o$ is taken to infinity.
+According to \cite{ref Guruswami05}, it is easy to see that the encoding complexity is linear in the number of transmitted symbols\footnote{In other words, we assume that no encoding complexity is spent on codeword symbols that are not transmitted.}.
 At the receiver, we keep at most $2N_i$ symbols for each inner code and drop the extra received symbols.
-Consequently, the normalized effective codeword length of any inner code is upper-bounded by $2$.
-Because (\ref{EFCRpXrogammalarge}) and (\ref{EFCRpXrogammasmal2}) are both minimized at $\gamma^*=\frac{1-r_o}{2}$, according to (\ref{OptEmpirical}), the empirical density function $f_Z(z)$ that minimizes the error exponent takes the form $f_Z(z)= \frac{1-r_o}{2} \delta(z-z_0) + \frac{1+r_o}{2} \delta\left(z- \frac{2-z_0(1-r_o)}{1+r_o} \right)$.
-The second term implies $z= \frac{2-z_0(1-r_o)}{1+r_o} <2$.
-Therefore, upper bounding the effective codeword length by $2$ does not change the error exponent result.
-However, with $z_k\le 2$, $\forall k$, the decoding complexity of any inner code is upper-bounded by a constant $O(\exp(2N_i))$.
+Consequently, the effective codeword length parameter of any inner code is upper-bounded by $2$.
+Because (\ref{EFCRpXrogammalarge}) and (\ref{EFCRpXrogammasmal2}) are both minimized at $\gamma^*=\frac{1-r_o}{2}$, according to (\ref{OptEmpirical}), the empirical density function $f_Z(z)$ that minimizes the error exponent bound takes the form $f_Z(z)= \frac{1-r_o}{2} \delta(z-z_0) + \frac{1+r_o}{2} \delta\left(z- \frac{2-z_0(1-r_o)}{1+r_o} \right)$, with $z_0, \frac{2-z_0(1-r_o)}{1+r_o} <2$.
+Therefore, upper bounding the effective codeword length parameter by $2$ does not change the error exponent result.
+However, with $z_k\le 2$, $\forall k$, the decoding complexity of any inner code is upper-bounded by a constant in the order of $O(\exp(2N_i))$.
 According to \cite{ref Zheng09}, the overall decoding complexity of the concatenated code is therefore linear in $N_o$, and hence is linear in $N$.
-Since fixing $N_i$ causes a reduction of $\zeta_1>0$ in the achievable error exponent, and both $\zeta_0, \zeta_1$ can be made arbitrarily small as we increase $N_i$, we conclude that fountain error exponent $E_{Fc}(R)$ given in (\ref{EFC}) can be {\it arbitrarily approached} by one-level concatenated fountain codes with a linear coding complexity. \end{proof}
+Since fixing $N_i$ causes a reduction of $\zeta_1>0$ in the achievable error exponent, and $\zeta_1$ can be made arbitrarily small as we increase $N_i$, we conclude that fountain error exponent $E_{Fc}(R)$ given in (\ref{EFC}) can be {\it arbitrarily approached} by one-level concatenated fountain codes with a linear coding complexity. \end{proof}